Open /ir workspace

 Your terms.
 Structured.

-Dictum structures the note in your template, with your vocabulary.
+Dictum extracts the structured note in your template, with your vocabulary,

 Scroll